jdholtz/i3-restore/CONFIGURATION.md

 ### Kitty
 The Kitty plugin allows i3-restore to save and restore Kitty much better than the general terminal save and restoring.
-It can restore Kitty tabs, windows, and different layout configurations.
+It can restore Kitty tabs, windows, and scrollback.
 To enable it, you need to enable two options in your Kitty configuration and add the plugin configuration to i3-restore's `config.json`.